09Jeanette/JavaInternSkillsDevelopment/README.md

 - Demonstrate the use of inheritance by creating a Car subclass from a Vehicle superclass.

-## Usage
-Run the MainApp class.
-Follow the on-screen menu to select the desired operation.
-Enter the required inputs as prompted by the application.

 ## Screenshots  of The output